 CSRD: New EU standards for sustainability reporting – What Swiss companies need to know

-The Corporate Sustainability Reporting Directive (CSRD) is an EU directive that came into force at the beginning of 2023 and aims to improve transparency and comparability in sustainability reporting.
-It replaces the previous Non-Financial Reporting Directive (NFRD) and extends the scope of application to more companies, including those from Switzerland that operate in the EU.
+The Corporate Sustainability Reporting Directive (CSRD) is an EU directive designed to improve transparency and comparability in sustainability reporting.
+It replaces the Non-Financial Reporting Directive (NFRD) and extends the scope to more companies, including those from Switzerland that operate in the EU.

 Key points of the CSRD:

-• Disclosure requirements: The European Sustainability Reporting Standards (ESRS) define the report content and promote measurability and comparability through key figures.
+- Disclosure requirements: The European Sustainability Reporting Standards (ESRS) define the report content and promote measurability and comparability through key figures.
 This enables a transparent presentation of the sustainability performance of companies.
+The omnibus procedure brought about significant simplifications in terms of content (Simplified ESRS), which still have to be adopted by the EU Commission (as of January 1, 2026).

 Reporting obligations and deadlines:

-• Scope of application: In Germany, around 15,000 companies subject to reporting requirements are affected.
-Swiss companies that have a large subsidiary in an EU country or generate net sales of more than 150 million euros in the EU and have at least one subsidiary or branch office in the EU are also affected.
-The Federal Council estimates that around 3,000 to 14,000 Swiss companies will be directly or indirectly affected by the CSRD.
+- Scope of application: In Germany, around 5,000 companies subject to reporting requirements are still affected under the omnibus procedure.
+Swiss companies that have a large subsidiary in an EU country or generate net sales of more than EUR 450 million in the EU or have a subsidiary or branch in the EU are also affected.

 Our services for CSRD compliance: